 We are in the process of moving HasOffers (now TUNE) to the cloud (yes, I’m confirming the rumor), and in the process we’ve been learning so much about the technological challenges, the many options out there, and the somewhat strange phenomenon called “Cloud Washing.”
 For some reason or another, “the cloud” has simply become a marketing ploy for businesses that don’t really even benefit from the advantages the cloud brings.

 Though I do believe it makes sense for just about everything to move to the cloud, it does not add customer value to every product and application.
 For example, “I have a blog…on the cloud!,” will not make me want to read what you have to say.

 However, it really makes sense for HasOffers.
-As you know, we run a business that is completely dependent on our up-time and performance, and though HasOffers has the best track record around, we are constantly innovating to build in more security for our clients.
-I mean, the point of an affiliate tracking software as a service is for customers not to worry about hardware limitations, downtime, or latency issues.
+As you know, we run an affiliate tracking software business that is completely dependent on our uptime and performance, and though HasOffers has the best track record around, we are constantly innovating to build in more security for our clients.
+I mean, the point of being the best affiliate tracking software as a service is for customers not to worry about hardware limitations, downtime, or latency issues.
 That is why we have committed to moving the entire HasOffers application to the cloud for 2011.